veshei/cs4550-summer1-2018-springboot-1020/README.md

-# CS4550: Group 1020 - Final Project
+# CS4550: Group 1020 - Final Project - Springboot
-This is a repository for the CS4550: Web Development class at Northeastern University for our final group project.
+This is the Springboot repository for the CS4550: Web Development class at Northeastern University for our final group project.

 React repo: https://github.com/veshei/cs4550-summer1-2018-react-1020